KMathisGit/Personal-Blog/src/blog/2021-07-15-three-popular-ways-to-style-react.md

 However the next approach solves the issue of not being able to write `media queries` and `psuedo-selectors`.

 With styled components, we write true CSS in our JS.
 How can this be done you ask?
-Well the easiest way is to install this package: `npm install --save styled-components` (there's also another popular choice called `emotion` that is very similar and loved by many)
+Well the easiest way is to install [styled-components](https://styled-components.com/): `npm install --save styled-components` (there's also another popular choice called [emotion](https://emotion.sh/docs/@emotion/css) that is very similar and loved by many)

 Now that we have the package installed, just import it where you would like to use it and prepare to have your mind blown.
 So if we re-create our previous example for the h1 and h2 elements it would look something like: